 In case you decide to perform some modifications to an existing conventional machine some things will need to be determined before it can be converted, like Motor size, the proper Driver for that Motor, the proper Power supply/ supplies for the motor(s), even the kind of motor and driver you want to use, Steppers are common but DC, Servo, or AC-Motors can be used with the proper Driver.

-PWM circuits containing TRIAC's with a Micro Controller interfaced via Serial-Port are used to control AC-Motors, and Universal motors can be controlled using any PWM circuit with a Micro-Controller (Serial-Port Communication), an Encoder is used with these motors making a Closed-Loop system for high Accuracy.
+PWM circuits containing TRIAC's can be used fro control of AC motors, with a Micro Controller interfaced via Serial-Port.
+Universal motors can be controlled using any PWM circuit with a Micro-Controller (Serial-Port Communication), an Encoder is used with these motors making a Closed-Loop system for high Accuracy.

 Slides/ Drive Screws/ Belts: